Teichlab/tracer/README.md

 #####Options#####

 `-p/--ncores <int>` : number of processor cores available.
-This is passed to Bowtie2 and Trinity.
+This is passed to Bowtie2, Trinity, and Kallisto or Salmon.
 Default=1.

 `-c/--config_file <conf_file>` : config file to use.
 Default = `~/.tracerrc`